Eindhoven: Parks

 Eindhoven contains several parks and a lot of open, green space.
-Of the five largest cities in the Netherlands, it has the highest percentage of green area (encompassing about ⅓ of all public space).
+Of the five largest cities in the Netherlands, it has the highest percentage of green area (encompassing about a third of all public space).
 It is also the greenest of the five largest cities in North Brabant.
 The green area per house is about 100 m².

 Some of the major parks in Eindhoven are the Stadswandelpark, Genneper Parken, the Philips van Lenneppark, Philips de Jongh Wandelpark and the Henri Dunantpark.
 There is also a green area surrounding the Karpendonkse Plas (a water area).
 The combination of park area, water and general atmosphere got the Ooievaarsnest neighborhood elected the "Best large-city neighborhood of the Netherlands" by the NRC Handelsblad in 1997.